AbsoluteZero-ljz/appweb/samples/threaded-client/README.md

-Threaded Client Sample
+Typical Client Sample
 ===

-This sample shows how to use the Http library to issue Http client requests .
+This sample shows how to efficiently use the Http library to issue Http client requests.
 This is a fuller sample suitable for applications that need to issue multiple HTTP requests.

-If you only need to issue one HTTP request, consult the non-blocking-client sample.
+If you only need to issue one HTTP request, consult the simple-client sample.

 Requirements
 ---